suyiinang/visual_inclass_ex/README.md

 # Visual Analytics in-class exercises

-Documenting inclass exercises done using R for the Visual Analytics module for MITB SMU.
+Documenting inclass exercises done using R for the Visual Analytics module.